UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/README.md

 ### Elk Configuration
 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
+_it benefits overall costs reductions due to the downtime and costs not occured prior to deployment.
+Additionally, due to the limited need to monitor automated scripted tasks the consistency and reliability increases tenfold because of these checked, tested, made and deloyed scripts.
+Better operations management and efficiency by enabling and putting IaC aka Infrastructure as Code.

-- _TODO: What is the main advantage of automating configuration with Ansible?_
+_TODO: What is the main advantage of automating configuration with Ansible?_

+---

-The playbook implements the following tasks:
+## The playbook implements the following tasks
+    ---
+    - name: Configure Elk VM with Docker
+      hosts: elk
+      remote_user: RedAdmin
+      become: true
+      tasks:

+### Using apt install module - installing docker.io using apt
+    - name: installing docker.io
+      apt:
+        update_cache: yes
+        name: docker.io
+        state: present

+### Using apt install module - installing python3-pip using apt
+    - name: installing pip3
+      apt:
+        force_apt_get: yes
+        name: python3-pip
+        state: present

+### Using python module - installing the docker python module with pip
+    - name: installing python module
+      pip:
+        name: docker
+        state: present

+### Using a sysctl module - increasing virtual memory to "262144"
+    - name: more memory
+      sysctl:
+        name: vm.max_map_count
+        value: "262144"
+        state: present
+        reload: yes

+### Using a DockerContainer module - download and launch the docker elk container with the image "sebp/elk:761"
+    - name: download and launch a docker elk container
+      docker_container:
+        name: elk
+        image: sebp/elk:761
+        state: started
+        restart_policy: always
+        published_ports:
+          - 5601:5601
+          - 9200:9200
+          - 5044:5044

+### Using a control system daemon module aka a systemd module - enabling docker service on Boot systemd
+    - name: enabling service doc
+      systemd:
+        name: docker
+        enabled: yes

-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+_TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - ...
 - ...